-Major Case squad responds to three fatal shootings in 12-hour span
+Major Case Squad responds to three fatal shootings in 12-hour span

 There, 30-year-old Patrick Durley was shot and killed.
 Robert Ericks Jr., 41, is being charged with first-degree murder and being held on a $1 million cash-only bond.

-Then, about four hours later in Shiloh, Illinois, 23-year-old Turyan Austell was shot and killed at the Jackie Joyner Kersee MetroLink station.
+Then, about four hours later in East St. Louis, Illinois, 23-year-old Turyan Austell was shot and killed at the Jackie Joyner Kersee MetroLink station.
 As MetroLink operations were briefly halted, the suspect fled the scene.
 The police have released a photo of a person of interest in the shooting.

 In Madison, one person was shot and killed, and another was taken to a nearby hospital with no life-threatening injuries.
 The shooting happened around 1 p.m. in the 1700 block of Edwardsville.